 International car shipping methods

 Cars can go overseas in a solo shipping container, which is the more expensive but also the safest of the usual methods.
 Added protection from damage, theft, and the elements isn’t the only benefit: If you opt for a shared container, you’ll save some money as the shipping charge is spread between the owners using it.
-A downside is that these containers won’t ship until they’re full, subjecting them to potential delays that don’t affect the solo option.
+A downside is that these containers won’t ship until they’re full.
+Thereby subjecting them to potential delays that don’t affect the solo option.

 Less expensive and, as a result, more risk-prone is RORO shipping, which stands for “Roll On, Roll Off.”
 Your vehicle is rolled onto a ship (which may be of various types) and shored up against transit shift with many others until being driven off at the docking point and transported to drop off.
-This approach has the virtue of being quicker than container transport, and its lower price tag makes it the most common method of international car shipping.
+This approach has the virtue of being quicker than container transport.
+Also, its lower price tag makes it the most common method of international car shipping.

 If you do have the money for air freight, you’ll receive the safest and fastest international shipping out there.
 Owners of particularly expensive vehicles may find their insurance company gives them no choice but to use air freight to prevent an unnecessary payout, so check with your provider if that’s the vehicle class you drive.